keboola/connection-docs/management/project/migration/index.md

 You can proceed a migration in following steps:

-- Obtain a new empty project in destination region
+- Obtain a new empty project in destination region.
-- Contact Keboola support from source project and provide a destination project
+- Contact Keboola support from source project and provide a destination project.
-- Keboola Support will run pre-migration validation to check if project can be safely migrated
+- Keboola Support will run pre-migration validation to check if project can be safely migrated.
-  - If there are any issues our support will help you resolve them before migrations
+  - If there are any issues our support will help you resolve them before migrations.
-- Keboola Support will migrate a source project into destination project
+- Keboola Support will migrate a source project into destination project.
-  - Snapshot of source project is created and new project is restored from the snapshot
+  - Snapshot of source project is created and new project is restored from the snapshot.
-  - Source project is unchanged and still available
+  - Source project is unchanged and still available.
-- New project is now available but it will require
+- New project is now available but it will require.
-  - Reauthorize all OAuth component configurations
+  - Reauthorize all OAuth component configurations.
-  - Provide again encrypted value for components configurations like passwords and API keys
+  - Provide again encrypted value for components configurations like passwords and API keys.
-  - Invite users into project
+  - Invite users into project.
-  - Enable orchestrations
+  - Enable orchestrations.
-- When everything is done old project can be deleted
+- When everything is done old project can be deleted.

 ## What will be migrated

 - All project's data and metadata which covers buckets, tables and columns
 - Configurations of all extractors, writers and applications
 - All transformations
-- All orchestrations.
+- All orchestrations
-- Keboola Provisioned Snowflake writers will be moved to a new region Snowflake account
+- Keboola Provisioned Snowflake writers will be moved to a new region Snowflake account.
-- GoodData projects will be moved to a new region GoodData account
+- GoodData projects will be moved to a new region GoodData account.

 ### Important

 - Internal timestamp of all data rows will be set to date of migration.
 So if you are using incremental loads based on [Changed in last](https://help.keboola.com/manipulation/transformations/mappings/#input-mapping) in transformations or writers it will fetch all data on first run.
-- Creation dates and authors of all configurations will be changed
+- Creation dates and authors of all configurations will be changed.
-- Ids of orchestrations will be changed
+- Ids of orchestrations will be changed.

 ## What won't be migrated